nidorx/react-native-ui-blueprint/README.md

 Adds a scalable ruler to the screen.
 The ruler is useful for checking component size and distance from the edges of the screen.

-Allows you to change the unit of measurement to Pixel, [dp], or Percent.
+Allows you to change the unit of measurement to pixel, [dp], or percent.

 The ruler also allows you to change the sensitivity to work more accurately.
 The values are toggled by `1`, `0.5` and `0.1`.